This post may contain affiliate links. Please read the disclosure policy for clarification.

 How to Store Cashew Butter

 Transfer cooled cashew butter to jars with lids.
-You can keep the cashew butter in the pantry for about 2 months.
-Or keep in fridge for longer, about 6 months.
+You can keep the cashew butter in the pantry (a cool dark place) for about 3 weeks.
+Or keep in fridge for longer, about 1 month or so.

 (But who doesn’t go through it in less than a month with so many cashew butter recipes to make!?)